-Moving to a new city or just living on your own for the first time can be a challenging and rewarding experience.
+Moving to a new city or just living on your own for the first time can be a challenging yet rewarding experience.
 Whether you want to live with other FIDM Students in a dorm-like residence or just need help exploring local rental options, the FIDM Student Housing Office is here to guide you every step of the way.

 Home Away From Home FIDM Student Housing feels like independent living with dorm-like rules and services.
 It's a great opportunity to make friends, learn life skills, and be part of a smaller community within FIDM.
 It's also a stepping-stone to fully independent living.
-If independent housing is a better fit, the Housing Office can assist with apartment referrals.
-Those looking for roommate referrals can find them via the FIDM Portal for accepted students.